Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 ### More Constructive than Criticism

 **How do we let people know when they're using more words than we want to hear?**

 How do we do that without criticizing?
 Of course, we all know how to interrupt another person when they're using more words when we want to hear in a violent way.
 We wait for them to breathe, and then we say quickly, excuse me, I just remembered my house is on fire, and we get out of the conversation as quickly as we can.
 Or we change the topic do anything so we don't have to listen to more words.

 > In nonviolent communication, we stop the other person when we've heard more words, and we want to hear and let them know what our needs are, excuse me, but I'm impatient right now cuz I have a need for, and then we tell them what needs are not being met by the amount of words the other person is using.
 Again, we end on a clear request that searches for a way to get our needs met, and the other person's needs met.

 One reason I have found that people use more words than anybody wants to hear is that the speaker is not conscious of what they want back.
 They don't understand what their own present request is, and so they keep going on and on.
-Trying to get what they want when they're not even too sure what they want in the conversation.
+Trying to get what they want, when they're not even too sure what they want in the conversation.

 I can recall a very close friend that I had would often tell me at great length things that were happening to her in her workplace.
-One day, I said to her, you know, I find it hard to follow you, and I hear you telling all of this, but I'm not sure what you're wanting back from me.
+One day, I said to her, you know, I find it hard to follow you, when I hear you telling all of this, but I'm not sure what you're wanting back from me.
 Could you tell me what your request is of me, when you are telling me these things that happened to you at work?

 She thought for a moment and she said, "*I thought it was important to say*"

 I say, "*I'm confident you thought it was important to say or you wouldn't have said it.
-But I'm not asking whether you felt it was important.
+I'm not asking whether you felt it was important.
 I'm asking what you want back from me when you tell me these things.*"

 She's thought for a moment, and says "*I just wanted to say it.
 I don't want anything from you.*"